 Now you know the basic characteristics of some major social networks, but still, they cannot give you a clear picture.
 You must collect some more information regarding each network and match it with your target audience.

-To collect and analyze such information you may need to focus on answering following questions.
+To collect and analyze such information you may need to focus on answering the following questions.

 - How much of my target audience is present on each social network?